 Creatine seems to help the muscles make energy quickly for intense activity.
 Studies have shown it can help people like sprinters, says Coleman.
 However, she often sees it misused.
 "I see marathon runners who take it," she says.
 "But it's not going to help them.
 In fact, it could cause them to gain weight and slow down."

 Whey protein can help build muscle mass, says Coleman.
 It seems to work better than other types of protein, such as soy or casein.
 Athletes may take it right after a workout to help with muscle repair.
-Whey protein isn't an instant muscle powder.
+But whey protein isn't an instant muscle powder.
 It only works along with rigorous training.

 Caffeine is a very common ingredient in sports supplements.
 Why?
 "Supplement manufacturers love caffeine because you feel it rev you up," Ellis says.
 "That makes you buy more of it."